Woodhead Reservoir: Safety measures

-It was stated in a statutory report, under the Reservoir Safety Act 1975, dated 12 June, that all five reservoirs could be over-topped during a Probable Maximum Flood.
+It was stated in a statutory report, under the Reservoirs Act 1975, dated 12 June 1984, that all five reservoirs could be over-topped during a Probable Maximum Flood.
 Woodhead as the fountainhead had the most extensive improvements, relieving the pressure on the other reservoirs.
 The work took place between 1989 and 1992 at a cost of £3m.

 The storage level of the reservoir remained the same but the embankment crest was raised by 6.7 m, which meant replacing the B6105 road at a higher level and on a new course.
 An impervious clay membrane was laid in the upstream face to provide continuity with the 1877 embankment.
 This was protected with concrete matting faced in stone.
 The length of the overflow sill was reduced and a new concrete box section installed to throttle the flow, which was directed into the Etherow Pool.
 A replacement 1400 mm diameter guard valve was installed.